 The feature is removed from the map.

-Use ArcGIS Maps for Office menu commands
+Use ArcGIS for Office menu commands

 Choose from the following commands:

-If you have more than one row selected in the spreadsheet, corresponding features are selected on the map.
+If you have more than one row selected in the worksheet, corresponding features are selected on the map.
 If you select more rows to select on the map, the new selections are added to features that are already selected.